CSNG-MFF/website/join_us.md

 - The Faculty of Mathematics and Physics makes calls for visiting post-doctoral fellows with similar conditions.
 These calls are irregular, contact me for the current status.

-- We can help you write a project for the [Marie Skłodowska-Curie Individual Fellowship](https://ec.europa.eu/research/mariecurieactions/actions/individual-fellowships_en).
+- We can help you write a project for the [Marie Skłodowska-Curie Postdoctoral Fellowship](https://ec.europa.eu/research/mariecurieactions/actions/individual-fellowships_en).
+As Czech Republic is one of the Widening Countries, there are additional Widening Fellowships available within the MSCA-PF calls, as well as Czech national funding of the applications with high evaluation but no funding.
+This significantly increase the chance of the application being funded.

-### Country specific funding
+### Bilateral funding

 - For students from France: [Barrande Funding Scheme](https://studium.ifp.cz/en/doctorants/barrande-fellowship-program/?fbclid=IwAR3r-ISWEpvANAmC5b5wdR7S4HKg54JphDiTXnJ1sL6C22REYRs8bnbwE7A)